FredHutch/RedcapDotNetDETs/README.md

 The common code is used to parse the posted values passed to the DET by REDCap.
 It also contains routines to read and write records to REDCap.

 ##REDCap Hook used to integrate Adaptive Randomization into data form
-Here is the hook code used to create a **Randomize** button on our randomizatin form.
+Here is the hook code used to create a **Randomize Participant** button on our randomization form which mimics the Save and Continue button on a REDCap form.
 It uses the [Andy Martin REDCap Hook Framework](https://github.com/123andy/redcap-hook-framework).
 ```
 <?php
+	// Saved to a file named redcap_data_entry_form.php and placed in the hooks folder for the appropriate project
 	switch ($instrument) {

         case "randomization":